 security assessment are more accurate.

-The difference and the key point is the customer's permission.
+The key difference is the customer's permission.

 Q. Who are your clients?

 A. Our clients are e-commerce, industrial, pharmaceutical, telecommunication, retail, IT and insurance companies, as well as banks and governmental organizations.
-Any company that values its information, online services, compliance, privacy and business continuity is our potential client.
+Any company that values its information, online services, compliance, privacy, and business continuity is our potential client.

 Q. Who usually contacts you to request your services?
 Who should be contacted to promote security?

 A. Usually, it is the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CTO (Chief Technology Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.

 Q. If security is an intangible asset, then how will I know what I have paid for?